heathercreighton/High-School-Program/git-intro/gitting-started.md

 git help add
 ```

-* In groups, you’ll be assigned to a few of the following commands:
+* In groups, you'll be assigned to a few of the following commands:
   * git init
   * git add
   * git commit